metio/terraform-provider-k8s/docs/data-sources/traefik_io_middleware_v1alpha1_manifest.md

 Optional:

-- `auto_detect` (Boolean) AutoDetect specifies whether to let the 'Content-Type' header, if it has not been set by the backend,be automatically set to a value derived from the contents of the response.Deprecated: AutoDetect option is deprecated, Content-Type middleware is only meant to be used to enable the content-type detection, please remove any usage of this option.
+- `auto_detect` (Boolean) AutoDetect specifies whether to let the 'Content-Type' header, if it has not been set by the backend, be automatically set to a value derived from the contents of the response.
+Deprecated: AutoDetect option is deprecated, Content-Type middleware is only meant to be used to enable the content-type detection, please remove any usage of this option.

 <a id="nestedatt--spec--digest_auth"></a>